 What you need to know about sweet potatoes is that they are extremely sensitive to frost.
 If frost hits them, they will most likely die.
 Therefore, your sweet potatoes should not be planted until at least three weeks after the last frost date.
 The soil does need to be fairly warm.

 However, also keep in mind that sweet potatoes can take up to 170 days to fully mature.
-Therefore, you may want to start them inside before planting outdoors.
+Therefore, you may want to start them inside before planting them outdoors.

 About four to six weeks before planting outdoors, you can place the roots of the sweet potatoes in a box that contains chopped leaves.
 This could also be sand or sawdust.